loreslei/spotify-project/README.md

 ```

-If you're using cmd, run the following line (if you have visual studio code)
+If you're using cmd, run the following line (if you have visual studio code installed in your computer)

 ```bash